franzbischoff/checkr/inst/RStudioConf2018/RStudioConf2018-slides.md

 Breaking this down, line by line:

 - [1] accepts the user submission from `learnr`.
 This is always called `USER_CODE`.
-The function `for_check()` does some pre-processing of the user submission to turn it into evaluated code and format it for use in later `checkr` functions.
+The function `for_check()` does some pre-processing of the user submission to turn it into evaluated code and format it for use in later `examiner` functions.
 - [2] tests for a particular kind of mistaken answer.
-The `misconception()` function will generate a `checkr` fail message, if the pattern identified in the second argument passes.
+The `misconception()` function will generate a `examiner` fail message, if the pattern identified in the second argument passes.
 That pattern, `line_where(code, is.null(F))`, means, "scan the code looking for a line where no function is being used."
 This will captures a line that contains only a character string.
 - [5] tests for another specific misconception, that the user invokes `print()` on the string.
 - [9] looks whether the function invoked by the user is `cat()`.
 If not, the check fails.
 (Note that [5] already ruled out that `print()` was being invoked.)
 - [10] checks the argument to the `cat()` function.
 (We know it's `cat()`, because [9] has established this.)
 If that argument is exactly `"Hello, World!" the submission passes.
 Otherwise, we check for a particular error involving capitalization and, if that's not the case, generate a message to tell the student what's wrong.

 Depending on the submission, any of the checks on lines 2, 5, 9, and 10 might fail.
 If a check fails, later checks that use the previous result will short circuit to a failed check.
 For instance, if the check on line [2] fails, the remaining checks won't be performed in detail: they will just pass along the failed result from line [2].

 An instructor with a different pedagogical approach might prefer to structure the checking in an entirely different way.
-For instance, here are `checkr` statements that simply tell the user whether or not the submission did what was requested:
+For instance, here are `examiner` statements that simply tell the user whether or not the submission did what was requested:

 ```
-## [1] code <- for_checkr(USER_CODE)
+## [1] code <- for_examiner(USER_CODE)
 ## [2] line_binding(code, cat("Hello, World!"), passif(TRUE, "That's right."),
 ## [3]     fail = "No. Try aain.")
 ```